London 2012: Kenton Cool Everest gold medal mission reaches base camp

 The 1922 expedition came within 500m of the summit, but failed three times to reach the top.

-At the 1924 Winter Olympics in France, members of the expedition were honoured with medals for mountaineering.'So humbled'
+At the 1924 Winter Olympics in France, members of the expedition were honoured with medals for mountaineering.

 Lt Col Edward Strutt, who was the expedition's deputy leader, pledged to place one of the medals on the summit of Everest, but the promise was never kept.